satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-2/index.md

 ### Canceling Auction

-Ok, we can make auctions and bid, time to add function to cancel auctions.
+OK, we can make auctions and bid, time to add function to cancel auctions.

 ```js
 function cancel( uint256 _tokenId ) public {